The centre of the modular affine vertex algebra: Modular vertex algebras

 \subsection{Modular Poisson vertex algebras}

 A commutative vertex algebra $V$ is one such that $u_{(n)} v = 0$ for all $u, v \in V$ and $n \ge 0$.
 Equivalently it satisfies $Y( \bullet, z) : V \to V[[z]]$.
 In this case, the product $a, b \mapsto a_{(-1)}b$ is commutative, associative and unital with unit $\vac$.
-Moreover, the endomorphisms $T^{(k)}$ define a higher derivation of this commutative algebra \eqref{e:HSrel}.
+And, the endomorphisms $T^{(k)}$ define a higher derivation of this commutative algebra \eqref{e:HSrel}.
 Moreover the category of commutative differential algebras is equivalent to the category of commutative vertex algebras.
 The key difference between characteristic zero and the modular setting is that differential algebras over $\C$ are equipped with a higher differential of order 1, as opposed to a higher differential over $\k$.
-All this was noted in Borcherds' seminal work \cite{Bo1}.

 \begin{definition} Let $(V, \vac, T)$ be a commutative vertex algebra, with $T = (T^{(k)})_{k \ge 0}$.

 For a formal power series $a(z) = \sum_{m\in \Z}a_m z^m$ the {\it polar part} of $a(z)$ is defined to be $a_-(z) =\sum_{m<0} a_{(m)}z^m$.